 From here, users can click on a piece of customer content and shop directly from the visual recommendation of one of your devoted clients.
 Visual commerce magic!

-If you are looking for more information on collecting, integrating and leveraging customer photos and videos into your shopping journey, click this link.
+If you are looking for more information on collecting, integrating and leveraging customer photos and videos into your shopping journey, read our extensive guide on User Generated Content.
 We’ve got all of the information you need to execute a winning visual UGC strategy here.

 What is UGC?
 Twitter

 Twitter often gets left behind when we start talking User Generated photos, but it can be a great resource for customer interaction that brands should capitalise on.
 So what is UGC like on Twitter?